lweasel/piquant/docs/extending.rst

 .. py:function:: section()

 To be used in a Python ``with`` statement.
-Commands, comments etc added within this context will be grouped together in the Bash script, followed by a blank line.
+Commands, comments etc. added within this context will be grouped together in the Bash script, followed by a blank line.

 .. py:function:: if_block(test_command)

 To be used in a Python ``with`` statement.
-Commands, comments etc added within this context will be grouped together within a Bash ``if/then/fi`` block.
+Commands, comments etc. added within this context will be grouped together within a Bash ``if/then/fi`` block.
 The parameter ``test_command`` specifies the condition to be tested within the ``if`` statement.

 .. py:function:: add_echo(text)